 BUSINESS AND STRATEGY

-Mumbai Project: The Company is under process to set up 175 beddedhospital in the heart of Mumbai Santacruz to be equipped with state of the art equipmentand technology.
-The existing structure in place is an old building over 60 years whichneeds to demolished completely and your Company together with counterpart is in theprocess of demolition of existing structure at place to commence new buildingconstruction.
-It is expected that necessary permission for demolition of existingstructure will be received very soon thereafter your Company will start the constructionand complete the new hospital building by October 2022 after investing estimated capex ofर 1500 Million and we estimate to start the operations there in later part of FY 2023.
+Mumbai Project: Your Company is in the process of setting up a 175 bedded hospitalin the heart of Mumbai Santacruz to be equipped with state of the art equipment andtechnology.
+The existing structure in place is a building over 60 years old which needsto be demolished completely and your Company together with counterpart are in the processof demolishing the existing structure to commence construction of new building.
+It isanticipated that necessary permission for demolition of existing structure and approval ofproposed building will be received in current Fiscal 2021 thereafter your Company willstart the construction and complete the new hospital building after investing estimatedcapex of Rs.
+1600 million.
+It is also estimated that the delay in this project will bemore than six months due to consequential impact of ongoing novel COVID-19 pandemic spreadacross the Globe and it is expected to start the operations in later part of Fiscal 2024.

-During the year under review the credit rating on term loans and fundbased facilities has been upgraded from [ICRA A-] (pronounced as ICRA A minus) to [ICRA A](pronounced as ICRA A) and the outlook on the long term rating to "Positive"from "Stable".
-This rating indicates adequate degree of safety regarding timelyservicing of financial obligations and low credit risk.
+During the year under review IICRA Limited has reaffirmed the long term credit ratingsas ICRA A on term loans and fund based facilities availed by the Company and the outlookon the long term rating as "Positive".
+This rating indicates an adequate degreeof safety regarding timely servicing of financial obligations and low credit risk.

 UTILIZATION OF IPO PROCEEDS & LISTING

-CONSOLIDATED FINANCIAL STATEMENTS AND REPORT ON PERFORMANCE OFSUBSIDIARIES
+CONSOLIDATED FINANCIAL STATEMENTS AND REPORT ON PERFORMANCE OF SUBSIDIRIES

 AWARDS & RECOGNITIONS